Six Opportunities Await You If You Become a Pilot in the US

 What does it feel like to be a firefighting pilot?
 This is an awesome job!
 Pilots have the opportunity not only to fly air tankers and water bombers but also get paid when their department fights wildfires from up in planes or on the ground.
 And what’s better than being able to fight fires with one cool skill combined with another?!

 The sky is the limit when it comes to a career in aviation.
 Whether you want to be a commercial airline pilot or work in another area of the industry, there are many different paths you can take to get there.
-Stratus Financial has helped thousands of people jumpstart their aviation careers and we can do the same for you.
+Stratus Financial has helped thousands of people jumpstart their aviation careers by providing flight school loans and we can do the same for you.
 Contact us today to learn more about our programs and how we can help you achieve your goals.